 I caught up with Bruce Bradford, group business unit manager, printer category at Rectron to understand why they chose MakerBot for the African market:

 Being able to bring an object from a drawing to life right from a computer has captured the imagination of millions.
 Inventors, teachers, engineers are now able to explain their ideas and concept by holding a physical object instead of pointing to a PowerPoint presentation of a diagram.

 What I like about MakerBot is that you don’t have to design everything from scratch.
-Simply connect to Thngieverse where there are over 700 000 3D designs which have been uploaded and categorised.
+Simply connect to Thngieverse where there are over 700 000 3D designs that have been uploaded and categorized.
 Browse through the items, find the one you want and simply send it to your MakerBot printer.